hari1406/money-manager-frontend/README.md

 ## 📌 Overview

-Money Manager is a full-stack web application that helps users track their income and expenses, analyze spending patterns, and manage financial data efficiently.
+Finance Dashboard is a full-stack web application that helps users track their income and expenses, analyze spending patterns, and manage financial data efficiently.
 This repository contains the **frontend** of the application built using React and Tailwind CSS.

 ---